 - 180 grams (1 rounded cup) ripe cherry tomatoes, about 20, sliced in halves

-Cover and refrigerate for an hour if possible, so the flavors have time to meld, and up to 3 or 4, but not much longer or the herbs will wilt.
+- Cover and refrigerate for 1 hour if possible, so the flavors have time to meld, and up to 3 or 4, but not much longer or the herbs will wilt.

 This post was first published in July 2009 and updated in July 2016.